tidwall/progsort/README.md

 Sorts a slice and provides continual progress.

-This library was designed specifically to sort very large arrays using multiple CPU cores while having the ability to monitor the progress while the sort is in-process.
+This library was designed specifically to sort very large arrays using multiple threads while having the ability to monitor the progress while the sort is in-process.

 - Stable, uses the [merge sort](https://en.wikipedia.org/wiki/Merge_sort)
 algorithm.